Izumi0XD/CYBER_SECURITY_NOTES/DAY_10/README.md

 ### • 1.
 Start yor machine and set up your Vpn and stuff as shown in previous Repo's

 ### • 2.
-AS the Task 2 is asking for how many ports are iopen so we are exactly gonna scan the ports and this process of gathering informations bya scanning and stuff is is also known as ***RECONNAISSANCE*** as like a professional name for doint scanning and stuff.
+As the Task 2 is asking for how many ports are iopen so we are exactly gonna scan the ports and this process of gathering informations bya scanning and stuff is is also known as ***RECONNAISSANCE*** as like a professional name for doint scanning and stuff.
 Anyway we will do scanning using nmap and cammaod for taht is :
     nmap -sV >IP add<
 </br>
 ⇨ as we can see that the there are 2 services are alive